 This paper conducts a time series econometric analysis in order to assess empirically the relationship between the financial system and economic growth in Portugal, by using annual data for 40 years from 1977 and 2016.
-This paper presents at least six novelties to the existing empirical literature.
+This paper presents at least five novelties to the existing empirical literature.
 The first of these new additions is the analysis of the Portuguese context, for which the empirical evidence is non-existent.
 Portugal is a very interesting case study, mainly because the financial system has played an important role in the evolution of this economy and in the corresponding anaemic growth during recent years (Barradas et al., 2018).
 The second novelty is the application of a time series econometric analysis.
 In fact, the majority of empirical works on the finance-growth nexus performs cross-country analysis due to the higher available data (Ang, 2008).
-Time series econometric analysis offers several advantages in comparison with crosscountry analysis and/or panel data econometric analysis, namely, by facilitating the comprehension of the historical, social and economic circumstances that are responsible for the economic growth over the time.
-The third novelty is the inclusion in our sample of periods of growth and of periods of recession.
-This is important because the nexus between the financial system and economic growth is too complex and is not stable over time (Grochowska et al., 2014).
-The fourth is the estimation of both linear and non-linear growth models, taking into account that the financial system exerts an inverted U-shaped effect on economic growth.
+Time series econometric analysis offers several advantages in comparison with cross-country analysis and/or panel data econometric analysis, namely, by facilitating the comprehension of the historical, social and economic circumstances that are responsible for the economic growth over the time.
+The third is the estimation of both linear and non-linear growth models, taking into account that the financial system exerts an inverted Ushaped effect on economic growth.
 The estimation of non-linear growth models is scarcer, despite the existence of several exceptions that have confirmed a concave quadratic relationship between the financial system and economic growth (Cecchetti and Kharroubi, 2012; Barajas et al., 2013; Dabla-Norris and Srivisal, 2013; Beck et al., 2014).
-The fifth is the use of different proxies to assess the importance of the financial system (money supply, credit, financial value added and stock market capitalisation).
+The fourth is the use of different proxies to assess the importance of the financial system (money supply, credit, financial value added and stock market capitalisation).
 This allows us to take into consideration the different scopes of the financial system, such as their size, depth and efficiency (Beck et al., 2014; Breitenlechner et al., 2015).
-The sixth novelty is the inclusion of other control variables (inflation, government consumption, trade openness and education) in our growth models, which mitigates the problem of omitted relevant variables and favours more consistent and unbiased estimates (Wooldridge, 2003; Kutner et al., 2005; Brooks, 2009).
+The fifth novelty is the inclusion of other control variables (inflation, government consumption, trade openness and education) in our growth models, which mitigates the problem of omitted relevant variables and favours more consistent and unbiased estimates (Wooldridge, 2003; Kutner et al., 2005; Brooks, 2009).